crypto-org-chain/chain-docs/docs/wallets/README.md

 ## ClientRPC

 ClientRPC is the JSONRPC interface of the wallet client.
-It can be used to be integrated with different services and Sample Wallet is also powered by it.
+It can be used to be integrated with different services and also power the Sample Wallet.
 It provides nearly the same set of operations as ClientCLI.